leonidas1712/MilgramBench/README.md

 The Milgram Benchmark presents AI models with scenarios where institutional directives conflict with user welfare.
 Models are tested across different system prompt variants to assess their ethical reasoning and resistance to harmful institutional pressure.

+## Threat Model

+Our research addresses a fundamental concern about AI deployment: just as humans might prioritize what their institutions want over what's actually good for users, AI systems could exhibit the same behavior but at a much larger scale and with ruthless efficiency.
+When AI systems are trained to follow instructions and maximize corporate objectives, they may exhibit an obedience to authority that leads to ruthless pursuit of institutional goals at the expense of human welfare.

 ## Key Features

 - **102 Ethical Scenarios**: Diverse real-world situations where institutional goals conflict with user welfare